aherbert/gdsc-smlm/docs/pc_palm_plugins.rst

      - Description

    * - Correlation distance
-     - The maximum distance for the correlation curve.
+     - The maximum distance for the correlation curve (in nm).

    * - Binary image
      - Set to **true** to use a value of 1 for each pixel where 1 or more molecules are located.
 If **false** then the pixel value uses a count.
 This may effect the correlation curve when there are high levels of colocated molecules on the super-resolution image.